dataloop/dataloop-support/docs/alerting/rules.md

 If multiple criteria are created within a rule then **ANY** need to be met before the rule is triggered and **ALL** actions are run.

-Dataloop rules are very flexible, to the point where you can shoot yourself in the foot if you choose to do so.
+Outyer rules are very flexible, to the point where you can shoot yourself in the foot if you choose to do so.

 * Example: You can create a plugin to monitor a service and apply it to one tag of agents.
 Then configure a criteria to alert on that same plugin using a different tag that only contains a subset of agents that the plugin is deployed to.
 For this reason we have defined a simple traffic light system to help uncover mistakes in setup.

 ## Criteria and Rule status

-You can view the overall health of rules in the alerts page in Dataloop.
+You can view the overall health of rules in the alerts page in Outlyer.
 Each rule is colour coded as per the table below.
 To be confident that you have effective alerting setup the aim should be to keep all rules in a green state.

 | Colour | State     |
 |:-------:|:-----------:|